MrSlide/defy/README.md

 // Loading the module as an ES6 module import * as defy from 'defy'

+// It is also possible to only load the required validations when loading the module as an ES6 module (this is the preferred way) import {required, password} from 'defy' import {date as defyDate} from 'defy'

 // Loading the module as a global variable in the browser
-// You need to load defy in a script tag var defy = window.defy
+// You need to load defy in a script tag or include in a script bundle var defy = window.defy
 ```